Chris Williams (actor)

-Chris Williams is an American actor, voice actor, and comedian, known for his role in the 2004 comedy Dodgeball: A True Underdog Story.
-He also starred as "Eddie" on the CBS series The Great Indoors.
+Chris Williams is an American actor, voice actor, and comedian.
+His roles include starring as "Eddie" on the CBS series The Great Indoors.

 Career

 Williams has appeared on numerous television shows including CSI, JAG, The Shield, Weeds, Reno 911!, Californication, and popularly as fictional rap artist Krazee-Eyez Killa on Curb Your Enthusiasm.

+He played Dwight Baumgarten in the 2004 comedy Dodgeball: A True Underdog Story.

+He appeared as Tina in the 2005 film The World's Fastest Indian with Anthony Hopkins.

 In 2007, he guest starred on Monk in the episode "Mr. Monk and the Really, Really Dead Guy".
 On February 3, 2010, he made an appearance on his older sister Vanessa Williams' series Ugly Betty as Wilhelldiva Hater, a female impersonator of her character.

 In 2012, he was featured in an Apple commercial.
-In 2016, he began starring as the bodyguard of tech billionaire Gavin Belson on the HBO comedy series Silicon Valley.
+In 2016, he began playing the role of the bodyguard of tech billionaire Gavin Belson on the HBO comedy series Silicon Valley.